-Angus contemporary groups are defined beginning at weaning.
-The number of animals
+Angus contemporary groups are defined at birth.
+The number of contemporaries

 either stays the same or becomes fewer as animals are separated from each other